Expired vehicle registration is openly operating.

 A series of cars with expired registrations still pick up passengers in Ban Sen island commune, Van Don district.

-Mr. T, owner of vehicle with license plate 29B-031.xx, said that he bought this vehicle for nearly 200 million VND several years ago.
+Mr. T, owner of vehicle license plate 29B-031.xx, said he bought this vehicle for nearly 200 million VND several years ago.
 The vehicle inspection deadline is November 2022.
 However, Mr. T does not know how to bring the vehicle to the mainland for inspection.

 "If I have to hire a boat to transport the car to the mainland for vehicle inspection, it will cost more than ten million dong.
 Moreover, there is no auto repair shop in the commune, so every time the car breaks down, I have to buy it myself to replace it.
 What if I don't meet the standards when I go for vehicle inspection now?", Mr. T wondered.